-Khloe Kardashian & Scott Disick Play With Baby True In Adorable ‘KUWTK’ Preview
+Khloe Kardashian & Scott Disick Play With Baby True In Adorable ‘Keeping Up With The Kardashians’ Preview

 “I love his progression and growth,” she told Complex.

 Disick honored Khloe as his “woman crush Wednesday” back in March on Instagram with a photo of the reality star wearing a sheer white fishnet outfit.
-The Flip It Like Disick host again raised a few fans’ eyebrows with the post, as many thought it was odd to call out his ex’s sister as his crush.
+The Flip It Like Disick host again raised a few eyebrows with the post, as many thought it was odd to call out his ex’s sister as his crush.
 However, others defended Disick by noting that he likely wanted to give his friend a confidence boost amid the fallout from her ex-boyfriend Tristan Thompson’s cheating scandal.

-Catch more cute moments with baby True on Sunday evening’s episode of Keeping Up With The Kardashians at 9 p.m. on E!.
+Catch more cute moments with baby True on Sunday evening’s episode of Keeping Up with the Kardashians at 9 p.m. on E!.